kunlunW/3DModel/README.md

 #### Complex Thing 1:  The train and its track
 Description: The track is made by creating a bezier curve with some control points, and the bridge is also built based on the bezier curve.
 And the train is animated using the tick() function.
+The Train car is made of complex structure.

 #### Complex Thing 2: The forests
 Description: The abundance of the forests might be the most obvious feature of my project.
 The forests in my project